Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Introduction

-It’s important to observe prompt emissions by ground-based instruments which can achieve excellent sensitivity and low energy threshold over a wide FoV.
-Recent years, the experiment of High Altitude Detection of Astronomical Radiation (HADAR) is proposed, which is a new observation technique, using a large dimensional refractive water lens as the light collector for observing the Cherenkov light induced by VHE CRs and $\gamma$- rays in the atmosphere \citep{2017JInst..12P9023C,2019NIMPA.927...46C}.
-A water-lens prototype with a diameter R of 0.9 m was conducted and successfully operated in the Yangbajing Observatory (4300 m above sea level, $\rm 90.522^{\circ} E, 30.102^{\circ} N, 606 g/cm^2$) in Tibet, China.
-The first observation of CRs in coincidence with a scintillator EAS array in September 2015 was presented in the work of \citep{2017JInst..12P9023C}, and detailed description of characteristics and performance of this prototype could be found in \citep{2019NIMPA.927...46C}.
-A large diameter of 2 meters water-lens prototype is planed to be installed in 2021.
-In this work, we present the expected annual detection rate of GRBs with HADAR.
-Section 2 describes HADAR observatory and its performance, followed by a brief discuss about the synthetic GRB samples in section 3.
-Results and summary are presented in section 4.
+It is important to search for the prompt VHE emissions from GRBs using ground-based instruments that can achieve excellent sensitivity and a low energy threshold over a wide FOV.
+In recent years, the High Altitude Detection of Astronomical Radiation (HADAR) experiment has been proposed.
+It employs a new observational technique using a large-dimensional refractive water lens as the light collector for observing the Cherenkov light induced by the VHE cosmic-rays (CRs) and $\rm\gamma$-rays in the atmosphere \citep{2017JInst..12P9023C,2019NIMPA.927...46C}.
+A water-lens prototype with a diameter of R = 0.9 m was constructed and successfully operated in the Yangbajing Observatory (4300 m above sea level, $\rm 90.522^{\circ} E, 30.102^{\circ} N, 606 g/cm^2$) in Tibet, China.
+The first observation of CRs with a scintillator EAS array in September 2015 was presented in the work of \citet{2017JInst..12P9023C}, and a detailed description of the characteristics and performance of this prototype can be found in \citet{2019NIMPA.927...46C}.
+A large diameter of 2-m water-lens prototype is planned to be installed in 2021.
+In this work, the expected annual detection rate of GRBs with the HADAR experiment is presented.

+The rest of this paper is organized as follows.
+The HADAR observatory and its performance are described in Section 2, followed by a brief discussion of synthetic GRB samples in Section 3.
+The results and a summary are presented in Section 4.